-Instructors from The Children’s Institute travel to middle schools and conduct interactive, in-class workshops or assemblies designed to promote tolerance and understanding of peers with disabilities.
-These programs offered are designed to be interactive.
-The simulation exercise pictured above gives students a better understanding of the challenges faced by someone with a learning disability like dyslexia.
-Along with simulation exercises, the Amazing Kids Workshops and Assemblies use short videos to introduce the audience to several middle school students who have different disabilities—and they each have an interesting story to tell:
+These interactive programs start with simulation exercises that give students a better understanding of the challenges faced by someone with a learning disability like dyslexia.
+The Amazing Kids Workshops and Assemblies also use short videos to introduce the audience to several middle school students who have different disabilities—and they each have an interesting story to tell:

 Scotty’s Story: After many months of therapy for a traumatic brain injury, Scotty, a typical 7th grader, returned to his regular school.
 Thanks to his injury, however, an incident on the basketball court caused so much emotional pain, Scotty didn’t want to go back to school.